-- Amortization of LP Units/Interests and Certain Other Awards Includes amortization costs associated with the vesting of Class E LP Units issued in conjunction with the acquisition of ISI, as well as Class G and H LP Interests and certain other related awards. - Other Acquisition Related Compensation Charges Includes compensation charges associated with deferred consideration, retention awards and related compensation for The Lexicon Partnership LLP ("Lexicon") employees. - Special Charges Includes expenses primarily related to separation benefits and costs associated with the termination of certain contracts within the Company's Evercore ISI business, and the finalization of a matter associated with the wind-down of the Company's U.S. Private Equity business. - Intangible Asset and Other Amortization Includes amortization of intangible assets and other purchase accounting-related amortization associated with certain acquisitions. - Acquisition and Transition Costs Includes professional fees for legal and other services incurred related to the Company's acquisition of all of the outstanding equity interests of the operating businesses of ISI.
+- Amortization of LP Units/Interests and Certain Other Awards Includes amortization costs associated with the vesting of Class E LP Units and Class G and H LP Interests issued in conjunction with the acquisition of ISI and certain other related awards. - Other Acquisition Related Compensation Charges Includes compensation charges associated with deferred consideration, retention awards and related compensation for The Lexicon Partnership LLP ("Lexicon") employees. - Special Charges Includes expenses primarily related to separation benefits and costs associated with the termination of certain contracts within the Company's Evercore ISI business, and the finalization of a matter associated with the wind-down of the Company's U.S. Private Equity business. - Intangible Asset and Other Amortization Includes amortization of intangible assets and other purchase accounting-related amortization associated with certain acquisitions. - Acquisition and Transition Costs Includes professional fees for legal and other services incurred related to the Company's acquisition of all of the outstanding equity interests of the operating businesses of ISI, as well as costs related to transitioning ISI's infrastructure.